AUSTRALIAN CLASSIC RIFLE STOCKS

 How are your walnut blanks stored over time?
 Rifle blanks are never stacked except for transport, and are either racked or stood on-end with plenty of air flow - this allows the blank to move as it settles and reaches equilibrium of moisture content and tension/stresses.
 I prefer not to stack two-piece blanks, but when it must be done great care is taken to avoid uneven tension in the stacks, any stacks are kept low to reduce weight from above, and they are rotated regularly with plenty of air flow.
 Blanks are allowed exposure to full seasonal moisture and temperature extremes for a minimum of 10 years before final dressing and storage.
 Blanks are cut from slabs as soon as is practical - this makes for blanks of maximum stability in my experience, provided they are seasoned and stored well.

-Why is there so much variation for machining labour prices on your purchasing page?
+Why is there so much variation for prices of your machined stocks?
+Raw blank value varies greatly according to grade.
 Different action inlets vary in complexity and time required to complete them.
 Similarly, outside shapes vary considerably in the time required to machine them.
 For example, fine details like tear-drop finials on a side panel with a shadow line take extra time and quite some care to machine cleanly.
 The number of cutter/collet changes required to complete the stock varies, which affects the time taken to complete the stock.
 The fixtures required to mount the stock for duplication vary considerably with various action types/makes/models, and two piece stocks require two work pieces and patterns be mounted to complete the job.
 Many jobs require the use of a steady rest(s), which again adds to the time taken to complete the job.
-I machine a job in my own wood at a fixed quoted price.
-"Outside" blanks vary greatly in texture and stability and are charged at an hourly rate in 30 minute intervals.

 I have broken my rifle stock.
 Do I need to send you mine?
-Possibly.
+Not unless it's something magnificent.
 Please bear in mind: "I don't want to make gun handles, I like to make guns handle".
 I have many improved stock patterns/designs for many of the firearms out there that are commonly used for building custom rifles.

 I have a poorly prepared pattern, that I want re-worked - will you do it?
-Perhaps.
+Probably not, with rare exceptions.
 I get asked this a LOT.
-I've re-worked, re-built, re-made many botched patterns sent to me for duplication.
-Such work needs to be in-hand to be assessed and often it is difficult to quote the number of hours involved until the work is completed.
+I've re-worked, re-built, re-made many botched patterns sent to me for duplication but rarely take on such work nowadays.

 I have been told a duplicator is not accurate enough to precisely duplicate side-lock stocks, bar-in-wood stocks, very slender stocks etc. Is this true?
 No it's not true, provided the pattern, machine, operator and blank are all suitable.
 I enjoy the challenging jobs most of all - it seems it's more than half of what I get asked to do nowadays.
 Each complex job must be assessed on an individual basis.
-I am careful whom I do some jobs for, if they require skills well above what is required when fitting and finishing a magazine rifle stock of average difficulty.
+I am careful whom I supply machined stocks to, particularly if they require skills well above what is required when fitting and finishing a magazine rifle stock of average difficulty.

 What tolerances do you hold?
 Machine is built, aligned and maintained to machine a total error of no more than 0.002" in any axis over the full length of travel.
 Periodically I run test pieces copied from a master pattern designed to test this.
 The copy is then assayed for tolerance and any errors in alignment are corrected.
 I do my best to employ sound metrology to quantify this.
 A decent grounding in the science of measuring within a graduate degree proved very helpful, and application and improvement of those principals in this work is an area of constant attention.
 The devil is in the detail in this aspect of the work.
 Here we have a slender pattern prone to deflection and a vibrating, a slender work piece also prone to deflection and a machine which must move freely on several slide ways.
 It takes a good machine shop to support the machine and a lot of experience to hold those tolerances.